jonny-novikov/programmer-training/README.md

 4. **Git / Work flow:** What is work flow?
 What are the best practices for using git?
 5. **Hacking the interview game:** Practice being able to answer the most typical technical interview questions.

-## This is a working document / repo

-- This is a working document / repo which means it will change as we work on each goal.
-- We will add more resources as we need or find them.
-- If you find something that fits with our learning add it to your branch and create a pull request to have it added to master.

 ## What makes a world-class programmer?